lukewilliams/xero-project-numbers/README.md

 # xero-project-numbers
 Auto assign a project number to each new project in Xero, using Google Sheets to increment.

+Sometimes we need a way to simply and clearly organise projects based on an overall project ID, and the QU number is not suitable because a given project's lifetime might span multiple quotes.

+Since Xero doesn't have this functionality on its own, my workaround is to prepend a project number to the project name.

 ## Getting started